Donald Trump’s Whistleblowers Don’t Intend To Reveal Their Identities, Says Attorney Andrew Bakaj

 According to Zaid, the “intelligence community status” and “heightened partisanship” around the situation means that revealing the identities of the whistleblowers would place them and their families in danger.

-Allies in Trump’s camp continue to push for the whistleblowers to go public.
+Allies in Trump’s camp continue to push for the complainants to go public.

 Per the National Post, there aren’t just two whistleblowers — multiple people have come forward with information about the Ukraine scandal.